 Curious, we followed them and ended up looking at a boreal owl sleeping in a tree.
 The birders had come from all over the United States on a moment's notice, just to add the owl to their life lists.

-And once we snowshoed up the Caribou River on one of the Superior Hiking Trail Association's guided hikes.
-It was flat, scenic and had a big waterfall-perfect for beginners.
+And once, we snowshoed up the Caribou River with a group.
+It was flat, scenic and had a big waterfall — perfect for beginners.

 Along with Tischer Creek in Duluth, he likes Chester Creek, both "splendid little streams that equal those on the North Shore, and they're right in the city."